Domijuteur/gcsite/README.md

 php artisan vendor:publish --provider="OpenAI\Laravel\ServiceProvider"
 ```

-This will create a `config/openai.php` configuration file in your project, which you
+This will create a `config/openai.php` configuration file in your project, which you can m